epinowcast/epidist/_targets.md

 )
 #> Establish _targets.R and _targets_r/targets/sampled_observations.R.
 ```

+- Create data in the format used by stan for each model

 - Estimate distribution using each model for each sample size and time.
   This is slightly complicated by needing to avoid compilation across